 Alright, let’s start with the first origami part of our project; a beach bed.

-The only downside of using money is that some folds are a bit more difficult to make because bills are thicker and narrower, but I managed just fine and I am 100% sure you will too!
+The only downside of using money instead of regular paper is that some folds are a bit more difficult to make because bills are thicker and narrower, but I managed just fine and I am 100% sure you will too!

 It’s only a 2-minute video (at 2:33 the instruction for the beach umbrella starts which we will skip for now) so it’s relatively easy.
 Change the speed to 0.5x to make it even easier to follow along with the steps.